plforacle/heatwave-lakehouse-automl/create-lakehouse-black-friday-files/create-lakehouse-black-friday-files.md

 ## Task 3: Add files into  the Bucket using the saved PAR URL

-1. Go into the lakehouse/datafiles folder and list all of the files
+1. Go into the lakehouse folder and list all of the files

     ```bash
-    <copy>cd ~/lakehouse/datafiles</copy>
+    <copy>cd ~/lakehouse</copy>
     ```

     ```bash